-If your agency receives funding from another source for the same item(s) or services(s) also funded under this award, please contact your COPS Office Program Manager or call the COPS Office Response Center at 800-421-6770.
+If your agency receives funding from another source for the same item(s) or services(s) also funded under this award, please contact your COPS Office Program Manager.
 If necessary, the COPS Office will work with your agency to reprogram funding for items or services that are allowable under this award program.